-Who can add members, view shared resources, or take part in group conversations?
-We break down the permissions for each role in Office 365 Groups.
+Learn about Microsoft 365 group owner roles.
+We walk through who can add members to a group, view shared resources, or take part in group conversations?
+Read on for a thorough explanation of the permissions for each role in Microsoft 365 Groups.

 Groups is actually similar to your security groups in SharePoint classic.
 The only difference is that Groups lives in your Azure Directory in modern SharePoint and has a provisioning robot.

-By default, anyone in your organization can create an Office 365 Group.
+By default, anyone in your organization can create a Microsoft 365 Group.
 Also by default, the user who creates a group becomes that group’s designated owner.

 These users have unique permissions, like the ability to: